-We assessed the determination of fair value prepared by the Group.
-We agreed inputs such as exercise price of shares on issue and recent share issuance price to observable external support such as share subscriptions and share sale agreements.
-We assessed valuation discounts applied and compared them to available market information for reasonableness.
+- Assessing the determination of fair value prepared by the Group by: - agreeing inputs such as exercise price of shares on issue and recent share issuance price to observable external support such as share subscriptions and share sale agreements. - assessing valuation discounts applied and comparing them to available market information for reasonableness.

 Our valuation specialists were involved in the performance of these procedures.

-We considered the adequacy of the disclosures relating to the option within the financial report.
+Assessing the adequacy of the disclosures relating to the option within the financial report.